swarup260/Learning_Algorithms/docs/Dictionary.md

     }
 ```
 ## Remove
-When removing a key-value pair, We will check if the key is present in the Dictionary using the HasKey method.
+When removing a key-value pair, We first need to check if the key is present in the Dictionary using the HasKey method.
 If present then deletes the key-value pair.

 ```javascript
     remove(key) {
         if (this.hasKey(key)) {